Cities / Jeddah / Alkawthar International Schools

 Families pick Alkawthar for the genuinely trilingual outcome, the rarity of a French-medium IB pathway in Jeddah, and the spread of facilities including science labs, sports, music, and arts.
 Reviews describe experienced faculty, well-organised classrooms, and strong British and French curricular foundations.
 Best fit for Jeddah's francophone diplomatic and expatriate families, Lebanese, North African, and Saudi families wanting French-medium education, and any family targeting Sciences Po, Canadian francophone, or French university routes alongside the IB Diploma.

-• Online reviews are polarised.
-Newer posts on YaSchools praise the IB programme, supportive administration and faculty, with one parent saying the curriculum "has truly empowered my child" and another calling the teachers "top notch".
+- Parent reviews are polarised.
+Newer reviews praise the IB programme, supportive administration and faculty, with one parent saying the curriculum "has truly empowered my child" and another calling the teachers "top notch".

-• Older Arabic-language reviews on Edarabia raise repeated complaints about administration, fee-collection pressure and unresponsive management.
+- Older Arabic-language reviews from parents raise repeated complaints about administration, fee-collection pressure and unresponsive management.

-• Bullying surfaces in two separate voices: one student review on Edarabia and a 2019 review elsewhere both flag bullying as an issue, with the latter also calling fees "super overpriced".
+- Bullying surfaces in two separate voices: one student and one reviewer from 2019 both flag bullying as an issue, with the latter also calling fees "super overpriced".